Previous 80-100 of 264 Next

 Close Link

-Eventbrite is an all-in-one event planning solution.
-Create your event page including logos, images, and other pertinent information using the templates provided.
-Take advantage of the option for creating bar coded tickets to send to participants (choose free tickets for the free account, paid tickets have a small charge to cover credit card costs).
-Once your event page is ready, get the word out using Eventbrite tools such as emailing personalized invitations or various social media options.
-Use the mobile features to check attendees in at your event and scan bar coded invitations.
+Eventbrite Organizer is an all-in-one event planning solution.
+Create your event page, including logos, images, and other pertinent information, using the templates provided.
+Take advantage of the option to create bar-coded tickets to send to participants (choose free tickets for the free account; paid tickets incur a small charge to cover credit card processing costs).
+Once your event page is ready, get the word out using Eventbrite tools, such as sending personalized email invitations or leveraging social media.
+Use the mobile features to check attendees in at your event and scan bar-coded invitations.

 This site includes advertising.

-tag(s): calendars (37), Teacher Utilities (159)
+tag(s): calendars (36), Teacher Utilities (214)

 In the Classroom

 Use Eventbrite to increase excitement for any classroom event.
-Be creative and have students attend an "event" to review for exams (with bar coded tickets they can earn by sharing a student-made review activity).
-Offer tickets to in class enrichment "events" for those who test out of a unit.
+Be creative and have students attend an "event" to review for exams (using bar-coded tickets they can earn by participating in a student-made review activity).
+Offer tickets to in-class enrichment "events" for those who test out of a unit.
 Have student groups design "events" instead of giving class presentations.
 The "event" could be a quiz show or game session that teaches a curriculum topic, such as "World War Wonders."
 Have your class work together to plan a culminating "event" such as a tea for famous Americans, and issue invitations and tickets to students who play the parts of the people they researched.
 Invite parents to Open Houses and Conferences.
 (Perhaps provide a small door prize for those using the Eventbrite app as their admission ticket!)
 Use Eventbrite to manage events with limited seating or a limited number of participants.
 If you provide professional development sessions, this is an excellent way to spread the word and manage participation.
-If you are an advisor for a school club, this tool would make club-sponsored events easier to organize.
+If you are an advisor for a school club, this tool would make it easier to organize club-sponsored events.

 Add your comments below (available only to members) | Become a Member